-- 37.1 The Association shall have a Board of Management which shall have a minimum of 7 and a maximum (including co-optees) of 15 persons.
 The Association shall keep up to date a register of the names of the Board Members which shall be made available to any person at no cost.
-The names of Board Members will also be published by the Association on its website, and in its annual reports and other similar documentation. - 37.2 The first Board Members will be the Members who have signed the application to register the Association.
+The names of Board Members will also be published by the Association on its website, and in its annual reports and other similar documentation.

+- The first Board Members will be the Members who have signed the application to register the Association.
 The first Members and all subsequent Members who are eligible shall be Board Members until there are more than seven Members.
-Once there are more than seven Members of the Association, at the end of the next annual general meeting, all of the Board Members shall retire. - 37.3 A person must be aged 18 or over and a Member to become a Board Member (including any person appointed to fill a casual vacancy) other than a person appointed as a cooptee or appointed by The Scottish Housing Regulator who must be aged 18 or over but need not be a Member. - 37.4 An employee of the Association, or a Close Relative of an employee, may not be a Board Member. - 37.5 No Board Member may take office until they have agreed to and signed the Association's code of conduct for Board Members. - The Board shall assess annually the skills, knowledge, diversity and objectivity that it needs for its decision making and what is contributed by the Board Members by way of annual performance reviews.
-The Board must satisfy itself that any Board Member seeking re-election to the Board after service as a Board Member for a continuous period in excess of 9 years can demonstrate his/her continued effectiveness as a Board Member. - 37.7 Each of the Board Members shall, in exercising his/her role as a Board Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his/her primary duty to the Association; and, in particular, must:- - 37.7.1 seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects. - 37.7.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person. - 37.7.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party: - put the interests of the Association before that of the other party, in taking decisions as a Board Member;

-- 37.7.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Board Members with regard to the matter in question - 37.7.4 ensure that the Association complies with any direction, requirement, notice or duty imposed on it by the Charities and Trustee Investment (Scotland) Act 2005.
+Once there are more than seven Members of the Association, at the end of the next annual general meeting, all of the Board Members shall retire. - 37.3 A person must be aged 18 or over and a Member to become a Board Member (including any person appointed to fill a casual vacancy) other than a person appointed as a cooptee or appointed by The Scottish Housing Regulator who must be aged 18 or over but need not be a Member.

+- An employee of the Association, or a Close Relative of an employee, may not be a Board Member. - 37.5 No Board Member may take office until they have agreed to and signed the Association's code of conduct for Board Members. - The Board shall assess annually the skills, knowledge, diversity and objectivity that it needs for its decision making and what is contributed by the Board Members by way of annual performance reviews.
+The Board must be assured that any Board Member who has continuous service on the Board of nine years or more and who is seeking reelection is able to demonstrate his / her continued effectiveness as a Board Member before he / she may stand for re-election. - 37.7 Each of the Board Members shall, in exercising his / her role as a Board Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his / her primary duty to the Association; and, in particular, must:- - 37.7.1 seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects. - 37.7.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person. - 37.7.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party:- - 37.7.3.1 put the interests of the Association before that of the other party, in taking decisions as a Board Member; - 37.7.3.2 where any other duty prevents him / her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Board Members with regard to the matter in question - 37.7.4 ensure that the Association complies with any direction, requirement, notice or duty imposed on it by the Charities and Trustee Investment (Scotland) Act 2005. - 37.8 The Board can require that a Board Member who is being investigated for a potential breach of the Association's Code of Conduct for Board Members take leave of absence and not attend any meeting in his or her capacity as Board Member until the Board has completed its consideration of the potential breach.
+When on such leave of absence, the Board Member will not be entitled to receive minutes and / or documents in his or her capacity as a Board Member relating to the business of the Association.